bhuiyanmobasshir94/Apache-Airflow-Starter/README.md

 password: admin
 ```

+If you issue login then try this `FLASK_APP=airflow.www.app flask fab reset-password`

 Now you can login to the web `http://localhost:8080/`

 5. To stop the webserver and scheduler, use the following script.